nf-core/sarek/doc/PROCESS.md

 ## Report and QC:
  - RunFastQC - Run FastQC for QC on fastq files [Stable]
- - RunMultiQC - Run MultiQC for report and QC [In progress]
+ - RunMultiQC - Run MultiQC for report and QC [Need specific install]